 TLS session IDs (as a proxy for session keys) should be updated periodically to guard against lost or compromised keys.
 RFC 57461 (for TLS V1.2)2 recommends that this be no longer than 24 hours, but a recommended value of between 4 and 12 hours should be sufficient for UUDEX.
-The actual value should be determined based on risk factors including sensitivity of the information being transferred.
+The actual value should be determined based on risk factors including sensitivity and volume of the information being transferred.
 Shorter time periods reduce the likelihood that the session IDs or keys can be compromised, while longer time periods reduce the overhead associated with negotiations.
+A more detailed analysis of key lifetimes and key management strategies can be found in RFC 86453, Re-keying Mechanisms for Symmetric Keys.